Carlos Vives: Since 1991

 Upon his return to Colombia in 1991, he was offered a TV role that would change his life forever.
 He was cast in the leading role of a fantasy series based on the life of vallenato composer Rafael Escalona unsurprisingly titled Escalona.
 He sang the composer's songs in the series, and that's when he retooled his career towards vallenato, gaining national success with the release of the Telenovela's two soundtrack albums, Escalona: Un Canto a la Vida and Escalona: Vol. 2.

-In 1993, backed by the band "La Provincia", Vives released the album Clásicos de la Provincia in which he started fusing Vallenato with rock, pop and other Caribbean Colombian ethnic rhythms.
-This fusion scandalized Vallenato purists.
-Clásicos de la Provincia, won the Billboard Latin Music Awards Best Album, introducing Vallenato to both Colombia and the rest of the world.
+In 1993, backed by the band "La Provincia", Vives released the album Clásicos de la Provincia in which he started fusing vallenato with rock, pop and other Caribbean Colombian ethnic rhythms.
+This fusion scandalized vallenato purists.
+Clásicos de la Provincia, won the Billboard Latin Music Awards Best Album, introducing vallenato to both Colombia and the rest of the world.

 The follow-up album, La Tierra del Olvido would mark a further step in Vives' desire to fusion rock, funk and pop music with traditional Colombian genres.
 The album gave Vives classic hits such as the title track, and the up-tempo opening track Pa' Mayte.

-His subsequent releases, Tengo Fé (1997), El Amor de Mi Tierra (1999), Déjame Entrar (2001) and El Rock de Mi Pueblo (2004), were all commercially successful and were well received by the critics.
-In 2002 Carlos Vives' album "Déjame Entrar" won him his first Grammy award for Best Traditional Tropical Latin Album.
+His subsequent releases, Tengo Fé (1997), El Amor de Mi Tierra (1999), Déjame Entrar (2001) and El Rock de Mi Pueblo (2004), were all commercially successful and were well received by critics.
+In 2002 Carlos Vives' album "Déjame Entrar" won him his first Grammy Award for Best Traditional Tropical Latin Album.

 In 2009 he released the album Clásicos de la Provincia II, which was sold exclusively in Colombian supermarket chain "Almacenes Éxito."
-The album saw Vives' return to covering Vallenato songs in his own style.
+The album saw Vives' return to covering vallenato songs in his own style.

 Current

-With more than 40 songs written in 2012, the new album was released in April 2013 and featured 11 tracks.
+With more than 40 songs written in 2012, Corazon Profundo was released in April 2013 and featured 11 tracks.
 The first single, "Volví a Nacer", was released in September 2012 and went straight to No. 1 on Billboard.
 The second single, "Como Le Gusta a Tu Cuerpo" featuring Michel Teló was released in late January 2013.
 Carlos appeared with fellow artists Ricardo Montaner, Fanny Lu, and Andrés Cepeda as one of the coaches for the first season of the vocal competition series phenomenon The Voice Colombia, which premiered October 2012 via Colombian TV network Caracol TV.

 On 27 May 2016, "La Bicicleta" with fellow Colombian singer Shakira was released as a single.
 The video for the song was filmed in Colombia in each of their home cities.
 The song debuted at the number one spot on Billboard's US Latin Airplay chart and number four on the US Hot Latin Songs chart.

 On 13 September 2018, Telemundo announced Carlos Vives as the fourth coach of La Voz (U.S.).
-Vives joins Luis Fonsi, Alejandra Guzman and Wisin as coaches on the Spanish-language version of NBC singing-competition The Voice.
+Vives joined Luis Fonsi, Alejandra Guzman and Wisin as coaches on the Spanish-language version of NBC singing-competition La Voz.